-STEM Robotics involves engineering, and computer science incorporated with design, construction, operation, application, and computer systems to produce something called robots.
-STEM includes four specific disciplines—science, technology, engineering, and mathematics—in an interdisciplinary and applied approach.
+STEM Robotics involves engineering, and computer science incorporated with design, construction, operation, application, and computer systems to produce robots.
+In an interdisciplinary and applied approach, STEM includes four specific disciplines—science, technology, engineering, and mathematics.

 How do robotics help in education?

 Through play, educational robotics help children develop one of the basic cognitive skills of mathematical thinking at an early age: computational thinking.
 It combines science, engineering, and technology to create machines better known as robots.

 What are some of the leading universities to offer robotics programs?

 Some of the leading universities to offer robotics programs:

 3. University of Pennsylvania; Philadelphia, Pennsylvania

 4. University of Michigan-Ann Arbor; Ann Arbor, Michigan